 DFG priority programs

 A DFG priority program (SPP) is a research program arranged for six years for supra-regionally bundling of scientific cooperations.
 It is designed for the advancement of important new scientific topics through coordinated funding distributed over multiple locations.
-Currently active at the University of Stuttgart are two DFG priority programs:
+Currently active at the University of Stuttgart are five DFG priority programs:

 Novel Production Processes and Multi-Scale Analysis, Modelling and Design of Cell-Cell and Cell-Bioreactor Interactions (InterZell)